 Even during the pandemic, Beaufort County in South Carolina has achieved its highest collection rate ever.
 The Beaufort County Treasurer’s Office attributes this achievement for setting themselves for success by adopting PayIt’s easy-to-use, cloud-native payments solution.

-Provide a one-stop-shop for government services
+Provide a one-stop-shop for digital government services

 By investing in technology, leaders have an opportunity to empower citizens with easy-to-use and easy-to-access services that enhance their customer engagement.